remult/remult/docs/blog/angular-for-non-web-developers.md

 ## Adding an Entity
 At this stage we would like to define the product Entity, where we will store our product information.
-Let's add a new file under the `Products` folder, called `products.ts`
+Let's add a new file under the `Products` folder, called `product.ts`

-<<< @/docs-code/products/products.ts
+<<< @/docs-code/products/product.ts

 Let's review:
-1. We've added a `Products` class that extends the `IdEntity` class from `remult`.
+1. We've added a `Product` class that extends the `IdEntity` class from `remult`.
 This will create an `Entity` that will have an `id` field that is unique, and anything else we would like to add to it.
 2. On lines 3-6 we've called the `Entity` decorator and configured:
    1. Line 8 - the `key` for our `API`
    2. Line 9 - `allowApiCrud` determined that CRUD operations are allowed in the `API` (**C**reate **R**ead **U**pdate **D**elete)